AleksaMCode/Enigma/README.md

 * <p align="justify">Minimum RSA key size permited is 2,048 bits long.</p>
 * <p align="justify">Only a file owner can share/unshare, update or delete a file.</p>

-## Potential problems and known security bugs
+## Potential problems and known security and other bugs
 <dl>
 <ul>
     <li><dt>RSA key usage</dt>